depthfirstlearning/depthfirstlearning.com/_posts/2018-06-10-AlphaGoZero.markdown

   5. Can you reproduce the UCB1 algorithm?

 <br>
-# Class 3: Policy and Value Functions
+# 3 Policy and Value Functions
   **Note**: Sutton from here out refers to the [final version](http://incompleteideas.net/book/bookdraft2017nov5.pdf).

   **Motivation**: The Policy and Value Functions are at the core of Reinforcement Learning.
 The Policy function is the set of probabilities you give to each possible move.
 The Value function is your estimate of how good is the current state.
 In AlphaGoZero, a single network calculates both a value and a policy, then later updates its weights based off of the difference between those figures and the empirical results.